Frequently Asked Questions

-Students who do not fully meet admissions requirements, but show potential for success at Louisburg, may be offered conditional admission.
-Conditionally admitted students may be required to register for specific courses and/or successfully complete course work during the summer prior to their enrollment at Louisburg.
+The college may offer students who do not fully meet admissions requirements but show potential for success at Louisburg, conditional admission.
+Louisburg College may require conditionally admitted students to register for specific courses and/or complete course work during the summer before their enrollment at Louisburg.

-Students come to Louisburg College for many reasons, but most are attracted to the small class size and individual attention they receive from teachers and professors.
-Students love the small campus, which makes it feel like home.
+Students come to Louisburg College for many reasons but most students value the small class-size and individual attention they receive from teachers and professors.
+Students love the quaint campus, which makes it feel like home.
 This allows them to ease into the college lifestyle without being overwhelmed.
 We are here to provide the foundations you need to accomplish your great future.

-You will get the same on-campus experience at Louisburg as you would get at any other 4-year college or university!
+You will get the same on-campus experience at Louisburg as you would get at a 4-year college or university!

-Professional Residence Life staff members live on campus, and student Resident Assistants live on each floor.
+Professional residence life staff lives on campus, and student resident assistants live on each floor.
 Both monitor the safety of the buildings and work to plan fun activities for you on campus.

-While you are here, you will take core courses and courses specific to your degree.
-These courses can then transfer to a 4-year college or university and be applied to a specific major/bachelor's degree.
+While you are here, you will take core and specific courses related to your degree.
+Students can transfer courses to a 4-year college or university and apply them to a specific major/bachelor's degree.
 Louisburg College offers five different degree path options:

 - Associate of Arts in General College